CityofToronto/bdit_data-sources/ttc/basic_filter_cis.md

 Filtering by the GPS density by counting the number of points are in a about 10-metre buffer.
 The purpose of this step is to filter the messy GPS points in downtown area and only remain the GPS points that are closed to each other.

-Since the process of counting closed GPS points is time-consuming, so doing [spatial indexing](http://revenant.ca/www/postgis/workshop/indexing.html) before counting can increase the speed of processing.
+Since the process of counting closed GPS points is time-consuming, doing [spatial indexing](http://revenant.ca/www/postgis/workshop/indexing.html) before counting can increase the speed of processing.

 First,